mmckechney/SqlBuildManager/README.md

 ### Command line

-The command line utility is geared more toward executing a build vs. creating the package itself.
-You can however create a build package file in a few ways:
+There are several ways to create a build package from the command line.
+Which you choose depends on your starting point:

 1. From a DACPAC file using the `sbm scriptextract` command.
 This method leverages a DACPAC that was created against your "Platinum Database" (why platinum? because it's even more precious than gold!).
 The Platinum database should have the schema that you want all of your other databases to look like. (don't have a DACPAC created, don't worry, you can create one with the `sbm dacpac` command) Learn more about DACPACs and [data-tier applications](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications?view=sql-server-2017)  method.